PadronToni/CSDealer/README.md

 ### Usage

-Put a copy of your config file in `/template` folder and substitute color and font values with default tags.
+Place a copy of your config file in `/template` folder and substitute color and font values with default tags.

 Available tags: